drklrd/adminboundaries-np/README.md

 Download admin-level boundaries for Nepal in GeoJSON, TopoJSON, Poly file.
 The app also provides some select options to download the boundary at lower levels (up to municipality)

+**Boundaries file courtesy of http://localboundries.oknp.org/**

 Find the app running LIVE at https://drklrd.github.io/adminboundaries-np

-Boundaries files courtesy of http://localboundries.oknp.org/

 Pull requests and contributions are highly welcome !!!!!